vldbss-2023/lab1-deploy-tidb-cluster-on-aws-eks/2-deploy-tidb-with-tidb-operator/README.md

 ![kubernetes_control](../.imgs/kubernetes_control.png)

-- User install TiDB Operator and TiDB Cluster CRD to Kubernetes.
+- User **install** TiDB Operator and TiDB Cluster CRD to Kubernetes.
-- User creates a TiDB Cluster Custom Resource (CR) to Kubernetes.
+- User creates a **`TiDBCluster` Custom Resource (CR)** to Kubernetes.
-- The operator watches for changes to the CR.
+- The operator **watches** for changes to the CR.
-- If the operator detects that the database is not in the desired state, it will take action to reconcile the state.
+- If the operator detects that the `TiDBCluster` CR is not in the desired state, it will take action to **reconcile** the state.
 - This may involve creating new database pods, updating existing database pods, or deleting database pods.
 - The operator continues to monitor the database and take action as needed to ensure that the database is always in the desired state.

 ### How Does Operator Work?

-Operators in Kubernetes are essentially customized Kubernetes controllers that encapsulate operational knowledge to manage the lifecycle of complex stateful applications.
+Operators in Kubernetes are essentially **customized Kubernetes controllers** that encapsulate operational knowledge to manage the lifecycle of complex stateful applications.

-Reconcile loops in controllers make Kubernetes a declarative system where you focus on specifying desired state via YAML while controllers ensure actual state matches it.
+**Reconcile loops** in controllers make Kubernetes a declarative system where you focus on specifying desired state via YAML while controllers ensure actual state matches it.

 #### Reconcile Pattern

 ![reconcile_pattern](../.imgs/reconcile_pattern.png)

-The term "Reconcile" comes from the implementation of Kubernetes controllers.
-It is a commonly used asynchronous resource management design pattern, used to decouple the contradictory processes of "user waiting for resources" and "slow resource creation".
+The term "**Reconcile**" comes from the implementation of Kubernetes controllers.
+It is a commonly used **asynchronous resource management design pattern**, used to decouple the contradictory processes of "user waiting for resources" and "slow resource creation".
 It has three core components:

-- API server that handles synchronous requests
+- **API server** that handles synchronous requests
-- Reliable resource metadata storage
+- Reliable resource **metadata storage**
-- Worker that consumes requests and directly touches resources (the worker can have caches and working queues internally)
+- **Worker** that consumes requests and directly touches resources (the worker can have caches and working queues internally)

 The Reconcile pattern allows the API server to immediately respond to user requests for resources.
 The actual asynchronous creation of the resources is handled in the background by the worker components.
 This prevents users from having to wait for resources to finish creating before getting a response.
-The reliable metadata storage acts as coordination point between API server and workers to ensure eventual consistency.
+The reliable metadata storage acts as coordination point between API server and workers to ensure **eventual consistency**.

 ## Deploy TiDB Operator and TiDB Cluster via Pulumi